dynamicfire/bilibili-danmuji/README.md

 ---
 # danmuji
-#### A simple python script that read danmu from bilibili live broadcast aloud
+#### A simple python script that reads danmu (bullet-screen comments) from bilibili live broadcast aloud

 ## Environment
 1. Pyhton 2.7 to 3.7